labex-labs/open-source-labs/python/python-mastery/lab-ex4-2-behavior-of-inheritance/en/step3.md

     print(f"Error setting price: {e}")
 ```

-You should see output similar to:
+When you run this code, you should see output similar to the following:

 ```
 Name: GOOG, Shares: 100, Price: 490.1